ospoplusplus/ospoplusplus/content/resource/University-of-Vermont-VERSO.md

 Activities undertaken to date include:

 - Promotion of open source and VERSO through attendance at conferences; guest lectures within UVM; and networking with community organizations.
-- he creation of UVM’s [ESRI ArcGIS](https://www.uvm.edu/it/kb/article/arcgis/) framework.
+- The creation of UVM’s [ESRI ArcGIS](https://www.uvm.edu/it/kb/article/arcgis/) framework.
 At present, a team is curating the dataset to ensure the portal is relevant and adds value.
 - Scoping and piloting of a UVM instance of the [dataverse](https://dataverse.harvard.edu/).
 - Design of an open source course targeting undergraduates and graduates in the next academic year.
 The approval process is underway.